googleNewIconwhatsapp iconTwitterIconinstagramIcon

 You should say:

-• What crop it is?
+• What crop is it?

-• Where and when it grows?
+• Where and when does it grow?

-• How you know about it?
+• How do you know about it?

 • And explain how useful it is?